Nuno-Jesus/42_get_next_line/README.md

 ## 📒 **About**
-> In this project you will implement a very useful function, that exists in higher level languages, but not in C. You must read a line from a given file descriptor (including the line break) and return it in a new allocated string.
+In this project you will implement a very useful function, that exists in higher level languages, but not in C. You must read a line from a given file descriptor (including the line break) and return it in a new allocated string.
 Yes, you will find it very boring to do, but it will come in handy at the right moment.
+You'll learn about static variables, the read() and open() functions and file descriptors.

 ## 🔧 **Implementation**